puppetlabs/packaging/README.md

 default yet more Puppet-specific tasks that aren't generally consumable by everyone.
 To build a deb from a local repository using a `pl` task, ssh into a builder (e.g., one stood up using the modules detailed below) and clone the source repo, e.g. puppet.
-Then, run `rake package:bootstrap` and `rake pl:deb` to create a deb, and `rake pl:mock` to make an rpm (on a debian or redhat host, respectively).
+Then, run `bundle install` and `bundle exec rake pl:deb` to create a deb, and `bundle exec rake pl:mock` to make an rpm (on a debian or redhat host, respectively).

 ## `pe:` tasks
 There is also a `pe:` namespace, for the building of Puppet Labs' Puppet Enterprise packages that have been converted to using this repo.
 The `pe:` tasks rely heavily on PL internal infrastructure, and are not generally useful outside of this environment.
-To create packages, in the source repository run `rake package:bootstrap`, followed by `rake pl:fetch`.
-These two commands bootstrap the packaging environment and pull in the additional data needed for PE building (see `pl:fetch` notes above).
-Then, to make a debian package, run `rake pe:deb`, and to make an rpm, run `rake pe:mock`.
+To create packages, in the source repository run `bundle install`, followed by `bundle exec rake pl:fetch`.
+These two commands install the packaging gem and pull in the additional data needed for PE building (see `pl:fetch` notes above).
+Then, to make a debian package, run `bundle exec rake pe:deb`, and to make an rpm, run `bundle exec rake pe:mock`.
 There are also `pe:deb_all` and `pe:mock_all` tasks, which build packages against all shipped debian/redhat targets.
 The `pe:deb_all` task is not generally necessary for developer use for building test packages; the `pe:deb` task creates a package that will work against virtually all supported PE debian versions.
 The same is generally true for PE internal rpms, but because of variances in build macros for rpm, rpms should generally be built with `pe:mock_all`, and then the desired version installed, or by building only for a specific target.
-This is accomplished by passing MOCK=<mock> to the rake call, e.g.
+This is accomplished by passing MOCK=<mock> to the rake call, e.g. `bundle exec rake pe:mock MOCK=<mock>`.
-  `rake pe:mock MOCK=<mock>`.
 The available mocks are listed in `ext/build_defaults.yaml` after `final_mocks:`.
-For PE, the mocks are formatted as `pupent-<peversion>-<distversion>-<arch>`, e.g.
+For PE, the mocks are formatted as `pupent-<peversion>-<distversion>-<arch>`, e.g. `pupent-2.7-el5-i386`.
-  `pupent-2.7-el5-i386`.
 To build for a specific target, set `MOCK=<mock>` to the mock that matches the target.

 ## `:remote:` tasks
 There are also sub-namespaces of `:pl` and `:pe` that are